BattaLiu/Labour_Market_in_Resource_Towns/README.md

 # Labour_Market_in_Resource_Towns
 ## Motivation and Model
-Resource towns in this project are the small isolated communities built around resourcebased industries which are greatly affected by commodity prices.
+Resource towns in this project are the small isolated communities built around resource-based industries which are greatly affected by commodity prices.
 Among Canadian resource towns, quite a few of them are one-company towns, which are characterised by the presence of a large employer in a local labour market.
 In this thesis, I propose to study several aspects of the economy in Canadian resource towns.